FurkanEdizkan/Git-Version-Control-Tutorial/README.md

 #

 - Create a new Git repository

+  Create new repository, every file already inside will be untracked condition
 ```bash
 git init
 ```

 - Clone Git repository

+  Clone a remote repository to local system
 ```bash
 git clone <repository_link(HTTPS or SSH)>
 ```
+#
 - Create a gitignore file

   Gitignore file used to ignore files in the repository that we don't want toı track changes or aboid uploading them to remote repositories.